You want smart political talk without the meltdowns?

 Forget about Trump.

-He's gonna win anyway.
+He's going to win anyway.

 That's how I feel.

-And you know, he annoys me.
+And, you know, he annoys me.

-You're great at the questions, and he wants to dodge every question.
+And he wants to dodge every question.

-You know he probably does want to run for president.
+You know, he probably does want to run for president.

-And I'm just a Trump vet, and that's all I want Trump to win.
+I want Trump to win.

 He's the only one I think that could really get us back on track.